-In order to clear up the 40509.5 hold, the traffic court needs to notify the DMV electronically that you’ve either paid your ticket or have calendared a court date and are handling it in court.
+In order to clear up the 40509.5 hold, the traffic court needs to notify the DMV electronically that you’ve either paid your ticket or have calendared a court date and have arraigned your case in traffic court.

-GC Services will lie to you tell you the only thing you can do is pay them to get your license back.
+GC Services will lie to you tell you the only thing you can do is pay your Los Angeles traffic ticket to get your license back.
 That is completely untrue in many circumstances!